-Services I provide Who I am Professional References How to contact Keith
+Services I provide Who I am Client References How to contact Keith

 Business Law:

-Keith Malley's business law practice has extended for over twenty years.
-He has provided legal counsel to private and public, emerging and established companies, including technology, government contractors, consulting, research and development, retail and manufacturing companies.
-His legal advice spans the broad spectrum and significant detail of complex legal issues facing business today.
+Keith Malley's business law practice covers the full range of general counsel responsibilities.
+He provides legal counsel to private business people, and emerging and established companies, including government contractors, technology, consulting, research and development, retail and manufacturing companies.
+His legal practice spans the broad spectrum and complex detail of legal and business issues facing companies today.

 Corporate Transactions:

-Mr. Malley has negotiated and structured corporate acquisitions and sales and other capital investment transactions.
-He has prepared confidential placement memorandum for several private offerings, and has also worked on registration statements for public offerings.
-Other transactions include the purchase of a manufacturing plant, the sale of an R&D firm, the spin off of a software company, and the acquisition of retail franchisees.
+Mr. Malley negotiates and prepares corporate acquisitions, purchases and sales and capital investment transactions.
+He prepares confidential placement memorandum for private offerings for emerging businesses.
+Specific transactions include the purchase of a manufacturing plant, the sale of an online broker dealer, the spin off of a software company, and the acquisition of retail franchises.

 Government Contracts:

-Mr. Malley has worked in the area of government contracts for over fifteen years.
-He has provided counsel regarding Federal Acquisition Regulations, rights in data and software licenses to the Federal Government.
-He has prepared teaming agreements, subcontracts and consulting agreements.
-Keith has also handled administrative hearings before the GAO and Contract Appeals Board.
+Mr. Malley provides counsel regarding Federal contracts, the Federal Acquisition Regulations, rights in data and software licenses to the Federal Government.
+He has prepares teaming agreements, subcontracts and consulting agreements.
+He handles protests to the GAO and administrative hearings before the Contract Appeals Board.

 Technology Law:

-Keith Malley has practiced technology law for over ten years.
-He has advised Internet based companies on website development, terms of use and privacy policies.
-He has represented software development firms and handled licensing, copyright, trademark and other intellectual property issues.
+Keith Malley advises companies on internet commerce including web site, terms of use and privacy policies.
+He handles licensing, copyright, trademark and other intellectual property matters.
 Keith has also worked with legal issues pertaining to securities transactions by online broker dealers.

 Employment Law:

-Keith has provided clients with legal counsel in employment matters, ranging from advice on human resource policies and procedures to defense of wrongful termination claims and EEOC charges.
-He has also negotiated and prepared executive employment agreements, stock option plans and other compensation arrangements.
+Keith provides clients with legal counsel in employment matters, ranging from defense of EEOC charges and wrongful termination claims to advice on sensitive personnel issues and policies.
+He negotiates and prepares executive employment agreements, stock option plans and other compensation arrangements

 Nonprofits:

-Keith has worked with nonprofit organizations ranging from new start up to established national nonprofits.
-He has prepared IRS applications and obtained recognition of tax exempt status under section 501(c)(3).
-He has advised on the requirements applicable to Federal grants to tax exempt entities, and on the relationship of nonprofit organizations with for profit affiliates.
+Keith works with nonprofit organizations ranging from new start ups to established national nonprofits.
+He prepares IRS applications and obtains recognition of tax exempt status under section 501(c)(3).
+He advises on the requirements applicable to Federal grants to tax exempt entities, and on the relationship of nonprofit organizations with for profit affiliates.